bbauska/UC-Davis-Inter-jQuery/readme.md

 The 1020 media query is done and our page is really coming together.
 I&apos;m going to look at the next one in the next lesson.

-# 2.38 Media Query for 1200 Pixels Wide {#media-query-for-1200-pixels-wide .unnumbered}
+# 2.38 Media Query for 1200 Pixels Wide

 ![](./images/webp/image488.webp){width="4.0in"
 height="2.261111111111111in"}